 - Trouble sleeping or excessive drowsiness

-Carbon monoxide is a by-product of cigarette smoke and is part of what you inhale when you’re smoking.
+Carbon monoxide is a by-product of cigarette smoke, which you inhale when you puff.
 That carbon monoxide stays in your body, which is the cause of serious cardiovascular problems in people who smoke.
 After you have been smoke-free for 12 hours, the levels of carbon monoxide built up in your bloodstream start to decrease, which in turn increases your blood oxygen levels to near normal proportions.
 With improved blood oxygen levels you will feel more energetic and alert.

 The risk of heart attack for smokers is 70% higher than for people who don’t smoke.
 In just 24 hours after you quit, your risk of having a heart attack will already have dropped.
 In just 48 hours, your sense of taste and smell will start to return as your nerve endings will have started to grow back.